 What is willingness to pay?

-Willingness to pay (WTP) is the maximum amount a customer is prepared to pay for your product or service.
+Willingness to pay (WTP) is the maximum amount a customer is willing to pay for your product or service.
 It varies based on a number of factors but is one of the best ways to conceptualize overall demand at any given time.

 Due to this variability, WTP is typically expressed as an aggregate number with a corresponding range of upper and lower limits.